29next/developer-docs/docs/api/admin/guides/testing-guide.md

 # Test Order Flows

-Testing your integration is a critical step when developing on the 29 Next platform.
+Testing your integration is a critical step when developing on the Next Commerce platform.
 There are two distinct paths to creating Test Orders, Transactions, and Subscriptions through the Admin API or storefront checkout flow.

 :::info Card Tokenization
 Cards must be tokenized before submitting on the Admin API, see [iframe card tokenization](/docs/api/admin/guides/iframe-payment-form.md) guide.